 Patient support and administrative skills

-In addition to the strong foundation built with core courses, you should look for programs that will help you gain patient support and administrative skills, such as:
+In addition to the strong foundation built with core courses, you should look for online master's in nutrition and dietetics programs that will help you gain patient support and administrative skills, such as:

 Patient and family education and instruction

 While dietitians and nutritionists may not need a wide variety of high-tech skills or to be able to administer time-sensitive medical care, you may find the following skills useful in your career: